ontime-re/ontime/TESTING.md

 ## Test execution

+The tests are executed automatically with GitHub Actions within the CI/CD pipeline.
-To run the tests, you can use the following command:
+If you want to run the test manually, you can call the same command than the CI does locally by running the following command:

     make test

+This will run all the tests in the `src/tests` folder.